kristopolous/EvDa/README.md

    `result` and supplied in an object in the second argument.
 Calling the function with anything other then the boolean false signals that the check succeeded.
 That means that calling `.result()` means "go ahead".
+ * The return value of the callback that is passed in passed through the test function.

 **[handle] .when(key, value | test | eval string, lambda)**